 Some people choose not to have a funeral for a variety of reasons.
 If you choose not to have a funeral and have family/whānau and friends who might expect some sort of farewell, let them know.
 They may like to arrange something else by way of remembrance.

-The information provided in this list of Questions and Answers (Q&A) is of a general nature.
+This information is of a general nature only.
 It is not intended as a substitute for specific professional advice on any matter and should not be relied upon for that purpose.
-The Q&A is not an alternative to legal advice and does not replace any requirements under any relevant Act, Regulations, Code of Practice, Rule, Standards or Orders.
+It is not an alternative to legal advice and does not replace any requirements under any relevant Act, Regulations, Code of Practice, Rule, Standards or Orders.
 While we have endeavoured to ensure this information is accurate and as useful as possible, we accept no responsibility, loss or liability resulting from the use of this information.
-We urge you to seek appropriate or professional advice on all issues.
+We encourage you to seek appropriate or professional advice on all issues.